stevedonovan/gentle-intro/5-stdlib-containers.md

 There's also `FromIterator`, which lets vectors be _constructed_ from iterators.
 (The iterator `collect` method leans on this.)

 Any container needs to be iterable as well.
-Recall that there are three kinds of iterators:
+Recall that there are [three kinds of iterators](2-structs-enums-lifetimes.html#the-three-kinds-of-iterators)

 ```rust
 for x in v {...} // returns T, consumes v